-Quality of Content (20) Part One: Semester Evaluation Paper completed by Reflecting on Curricular Threads, Macro Concepts, & Broad Ability-Based Outcomes Reflective Writing 20 - 19 (A) Meets all criteria at exceptional level; clear and easy follow 18 - 17 (B) Meets most criteria; has occasional lapses in clarity or development 16 (C) Meets some criteria; has some lapses in clarity or development 15 or less (D) Meets few criteria; often unclear or under developed Thorough self-reflection included Responses provide great detail including answering all prompts (12) Provide update on goals in area identified as summary of progress (Semester 2 and after) (3) Supporting examples are provided as indicated (5) Quality of Content (15) Part Two: Goal Setting 15 - 14 (A) Meets all criteria at exceptional level; clear and easy follow 13 (B) Meets most criteria; has occasional lapses in clarity or development 12 (C) Meets some criteria; has some lapses in clarity or development 11 or less (D) Meets few criteria; often unclear or under developed Used areas of growth identified in reflection paper (Part One) to create goals (5) ·
+Quality of Content (20) Part One: Semester Evaluation Paper completed by Reflecting on Curricular Threads, Macro Concepts, & Broad Ability- Based Outcomes Reflective Writing 20 - 19 (A) Meets all criteria at exceptional level; clear and easy follow 18 - 17 (B) Meets most criteria; has occasional lapses in clarity or development 16 (C) Meets some criteria; has some lapses in clarity or development 15 or less (D) Meets few criteria; often unclear or underdeveloped Thorough self-reflection included.
+Responses provide great detail including answering all prompts (12) Provide update on goals in area identified as summary of progress (Semester 2 and after) (3) Supporting examples are provided as indicated (5) Quality of Content (15) Part Two: Goal Setting 15 - 14 (A) Meets all criteria at exceptional level; clear and easy follow 13 (B) Meets most criteria; has occasional lapses in clarity or development 12 (C) Meets some criteria; has some lapses in clarity or development 11 or less (D) Meets few criteria; often unclear or underdeveloped Used areas of growth identified in reflection paper (Part One) to create goals (5) ·

-Strategies are clearly identified (5) Method of measurement is identified (5) Quality of Content (5) 5 (A) 4.5 (B) 4 (C) 3.5 or less (D) Meets Part Three: Goal Reflection Meets all criteria at Meets most criteria; Meets some criteria; few criteria; often first semester students receive points even though they did not update goals. exceptional level; clear and easy follow has occasional lapses in clarity or has some lapses in clarity or unclear or under developed Reflective Writing clear and easy follow development development developed Thoroughly completed column 4 on goal table (5) • Effectiveness of Writing (5) 5 (A) 4.5 (B) 4 (C) 3.5 or less (D) automatic 5-point deduction if materials Meets all criteria; few Meets most criteria; Meets some criteria; Meets few criteria; poor are not uploaded from previous semester errors occasional errors errors throughout quality Mechanics of style (punctuation, spelling, etc.) • Grammar Writing engages reader All current semester documents included Final Score:/ 45
+Strategies are clearly identified (5) Method of measurement is identified (5) Quality of Content (5) Part Three: Goal Reflection First semester students receive points even though they did not update their goals.
+Reflective Writing 5 (A) Meets all criteria at exceptional level; clear and easy follow 4.5 (B) Meets most criteria; has occasional lapses in clarity or development 4 (C) Meets some criteria; has some lapses in clarity or development 3.5 or less (D) Meets few criteria; often unclear or underdeveloped • Thoroughly completed column 4 on goal table (5) Effectiveness of Writing (5) automatic 5-point deduction if materials are not uploaded from previous semester 5 (A) Meets all criteria; few errors 4.5 (B) Meets most criteria; occasional errors 4 (C) Meets some criteria; errors throughout 3.5 or less (D) Meets few criteria; poor quality Mechanics of style (punctuation, spelling, etc.) Grammar Writing engages the reader.
+All current semester documents included.
+Final Score:/ 45